wacl-york/quant-tools/README.md

   - Temperature
   - Relative humidity

-This is specified by the default value to the `subset` argument, although it can be overwritten to select particular pollutants of interest: `load_data(quant_folder, subset=['NO2', 'O3'])`.
-To see the full range of possible values, set `subset=None` to return all possible columns.
+However, the `subset` argument can be overwritten to select particular pollutants of interest: `load_data(quant_folder, subset=['NO2', 'O3'])`, or it can be set to `None` to return all possible columns.

-Once the data frame has been loaded, it can be queried using [`query`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html) to extract specific rows using human readable strings.
+Once the data frame has been loaded, it can be queried using [the pandas `query` method](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html) to extract specific rows using human readable strings.
-For example, the code snippet below shows how to specify a specific manufacturer and a time-frame.
+The code snippet below shows how to specify a specific manufacturer and a time-frame.
 NO2 time-series from this period are then plotted, using the `device` column to colour each device's line.

 ```